 Average time to complete a private market asset sale in the UK is in the region of 6 months.

-The process of selling shares to investors by way of an initial public offering on IPSX can be completed in as little as 8 - 12 weeks.
+The process of selling shares to real estate investors by way of a real estate IPO on IPSX can be completed in as little as 8 - 12 weeks.

 Market approach to valuation